stephaniaslis/stephaniaslis/README.md

 Hi, I’m Stephania!

-Brazilian living in Netherlands 🌷
+Brazilian living in the Netherlands 🌷

-Data Scientist 👩‍💻
+Data Analyst 👩‍💻

 BSc in Chemical Sciences ⚛️